zimmski/tavor/doc/complete-example.md

 	}
 	```

-Running our script to execute all key-driven files will immediately result in an failed test.
+Running our script to execute all keyword-driven files will immediately result in an failed test.
 For example with the file `testset/1f6b08c8273b8e46128e4d84e4e7e621.test`:

 ```
 Test testset/1f6b08c8273b8e46128e4d84e4e7e621.test